Michael J. Raymond

 Teufel v.
 American Family Ins.
 Co., 2017 WL 1882330 (Ariz.
 App.
 May 9, 2017).
 Insured homeowner prevails; insurer required to defend claim against insured where buyer of insured’s home sustained damages when hillside collapsed)

 Stankova v.
 Met.
 Prop. & Cas.
 Co., 788 F.3d 1012 (9th Cir.
 2015).
-Important victory for Arizona homeowners who suffer damage from mudslides following wildfires)
+One of Michael’s proudest accomplishments for Arizona policyholders.
+Seminal homeowners case and critically important victory for thousands of Arizona homeowners who suffer damage from mudslides following wildfires.

-Cases of Interest
+Other Cases of Interest

 • Colorado Casualty Ins.
 Co. v Safety Control Co., 230 Ariz.
 560 (App.
 2012) (Validity and effect of Damron Agreement involving contractor and its CGL carrier)

 • Employers Mut.
 Cas.
 Co. v.
-DGG & CAR, Inc., 183 P.3d 513 (2008); insurer client prevails in reversing $1.6 million dollar judgment; court held 284 separate thefts by insured's employee constitutes one occurrence within meaning of $50,000 employee dishonesty policy)
+DGG & CAR, Inc., 183 P.3d 513 (2008); Stellar record in the Arizona Supreme Court continues.
+Insurer client prevails in reversing $1.6 million dollar judgment; court held 284 separate thefts by insured's employee constitutes one occurrence within meaning of $50,000 employee dishonesty policy)

 • Cyberdyne Systems, Inc. v.
 Employers Mut.
 Cas.
 Co., Memorandum Decision, April 19, 2007 (successfully defended carrier against claims of breach of contract, bad faith, tortious interference with contract, conversion and civil conspiracy)